camopel/cmpepub/README.md

 Amount of the Total Award Attributed to You

-Amount Already Invoked For Release-Time in Past Academic Years
+Amount Already Invoked for Release-Time in Past Academic Years

 Academic Years Invoked

-$$ Balance Avaialble to Invoke for Release-Time
+$$ Balance Available to Invoke for Release-Time

 Award Ending Date (MM/DD/YYYY)